Editor’s Note: The World Cup 2026 odds in this article were updated on June 24, 2026.

 Can the USA, Mexico, or Canada win the World Cup?

-When should I place my World Cup 2026 bets?
+When should I bet on World Cup 2026 odds?